dasharadhan/baxter_roscpp_interface/README.md

 # baxter_roscpp_interface
-Baxter Research Robot C++ Interfaces
+C++ Interface Classes for control of the Baxter Research Robot from Rethink Robotics